 APV – Advanced Personal Vaporizer usually denoting a complete kit or All-in-One

-AIO – All-in-One is a design that fits the atomizer head within the mod, in other words the tank is not detachable.
-These units hold more ejuice typically, and are relatively less expensive than a 2 piece kit.
+AIO – All-in-One is a design that fits the atomizer head within the mod, in other words, the tank is not detachable.
+These units hold more ejuice typically and are relatively less expensive than a 2 piece kit.
 Aspire Plato, Kanger Cupti and Joyetech eGo AIO are examples.

 AFC – Air Flow Control: 2 styles typically, top or bottom.
 Bottom air is desirable because it pulls the air through the atomizer more efficiently, providing more flavor.
-The down side to bottom air is it is more prone to leaks.
+The downside to bottom air is it is more prone to leaks.
 When considering a bottom air device search for reviews!

 Atomizer – a basic atomizer is a coiled wire around a wick.
 The atomizer takes an input from the battery which heats the wire coil.
 A wick soaked in e juice will evaporate the juice creating vapor.

-Atomizer coil head – also referred to as head, coil, coil head, etc. The replacement coil containing wick, wire coil and valves with a threaded connection to the tank, usually bought in packs of 5.
+Atomizer coil head – also referred to as the head, coil, coil head, etc. The replacement coil containing a wick, wire coil and valves with a threaded connection to the tank, usually bought in packs of 5.
 Good for 2 to 4 weeks depending on frequency, type and blend of e juice and degree of power in volts or watts.

 - BDC – bottom dual coil

 The e juice is dripped onto the wick through the top drip tip/mouthpiece

 - RTA – rebuildable tank atomizer (doesn’t require dripping, stores the juice in the tank)

 Some tanks have an optional “deck” where the DIY coils can be assembled and used in place of a pre-manufactured atomizer coil head